The Legacy of Keith Critchlow is now known as KCC

-The Keith Critchlow Legacy Studio space holds original art-works, books, instruments, notebooks, artefacts and more from Keith's own studio space in London; a Company formed in the wake of Keith passing.
+The Keith Critchlow Collection Studio space holds original art-works, books, instruments, notebooks, artefacts and more from Keith's own studio space in London; a Company formed in the wake of Keith passing.

 Share your ideas with us…

-What would you like to learn about, have access to, or join in with at the Keith Critchlow Legacy Studio?
+What would you like to learn about, have access to, or join in with at the Keith Critchlow Collection Studio?

 By sharing your ideas and interests via the form below, we can design themed (or open) Studio Days for you to access.